MIT-Mobile/MIT-Mobile-for-iOS/README.markdown

 #Feedback

-Questions, comments, and feedback are welcome at [iphone-app-feedback@mit.edu](mailto:iphone-app-feedback@mit.edu?subject=MIT Mobile for iPhone on GitHub).
+Questions, comments, and feedback are welcome at [tim@timapp.info](mailto:tim@timapp.info?subject=MIT Mobile for iPhone on GitHub).